How to Avoid Others Getting into Your Snapchat Account

 Unexpected Login Notifications

-Snapchat monitors login attempts and will alert you if someone accesses your account from an unfamiliar device or location.
-If you get notifications without logging in, someone else might be accessing your account.
-These alerts are crucial for identifying unauthorized access early on.
+Snapchat monitors login attempts and can alert you if someone accesses your account from an unfamiliar device or location.
+If you get a sign-in alert without logging in, someone else might be trying to access your account.
+Snapchat's security guidance recommends paying attention to suspicious login activity and managing active sessions to keep control of your account.

 Unusual Account Activity